CONSULTATION FEE RANGE

 - Access to a device that can upload documents.

 - A valid form of ID such as a state driver’s license, state ID card, U.S. military ID, or a U.S. passport.
-For the latter two options, you must also produce another document proving your residency in Massachusetts.
+You must also produce another document proving your residency in Massachusetts for the latter two options.

 - A photo of yourself taken within the last six months; in color.